 - 1. Ensure the financial information in the Uniform Application is complete, accurate, and well documented.
 Estimate operating and maintenance costs realistically and base projections on actual costs of other existing facilities of similar size and complexity.
 Substantiate all assumptions made in the pro forma.
 The pro forma should demonstrate positive cash flow throughout the project's applicable period of affordability. - 2.
-Describe any financial mechanisms that provide rental assistance to eligible residents of the proposed project, particularly the homeless, disabled, elderly, and other disadvantaged populations. - 3.
+Ensure the Supportive Services section of the Uniform Application describes what services will be provided and how they will be paid. - 3.
+Describe any financial mechanisms that provide rental assistance to eligible residents of the proposed project. - 4.
 Describe and document other funding sources and/or concessions, such as a negotiated reduction in loan interest, to increase project feasibility.
 Describe whether these sources of funding are proposed, pending agency consideration, or firmly committed.
-Provide preliminary term sheets and letters of interest or commitment to document the availability of these funding sources. - 4.
-Describe and document the need for any request for HTF Operating Assistance funds and the applicant's ability to provide federal, state, or local project-based rental subsidy. - 5.
-Describe how the project encourages activities to acquire, rehabilitate and/or construct new affordable housing for rental in areas where existing investment in infrastructure, facilities, and services leverages multiple economic, environmental, and community objectives.
+Provide preliminary term sheets and letters of interest or commitment to document the availability of these funding sources.